Auto Trader cars

 It is necessary to insure your car before you can start driving it in the UK.
 Car insurance cost depends on various factors, including the type of car, your driving record, age, and location.

-There are three main types of car insurance policies: • Third-Party: Covers damage to other vehicles and property • Third-Party, Fire and Theft: Includes third-party coverage plus protection against your car being stolen or catching fire. • Comprehensive: Covers all of the above plus damage to your car To save money on car insurance: - Don’t assume third party is the cheapest just because it offers the least coverage.
-It’s worth getting quotes for different levels of coverage to find the one that suits you best. - Increasing your voluntary excess may help bring the overall cost down.
-Just check that you would be able to pay for the excess if you do need to make a claim. - Consider installing a telematics device (black box) to monitor and improve your driving to reduce premiums - If you’re looking at a new car, it’s worth knowing that choosing a car in a lower insurance group should mean lower premiums – but be sure to factor that in alongside the other important factors involved in buying a car.
-Learn more about how car insurance groups work.
+There are three main types of car insurance policies: • Third-Party: Covers damage to other vehicles and property • Third-Party, Fire and Theft: Includes third-party coverage plus protection against your car being stolen or catching fire. • Comprehensive: Covers all of the above plus damage to your car To save money on car insurance: • Get quotes for all coverage types, as comprehensive can be cheaper than third-party.
+It’s worth getting quotes for different levels of coverage to find the one that suits you best. • Increase your voluntary excess, but make sure you can afford it if you claim. • Install a black box (telematics) to lower premiums if you drive safely. • Choose a car in a lower insurance group for lower premiums. • If you own an electric vehicles, check specialist insurers as some offer lower rates.
 Here are our top picks of the cheapest cars to insure.

 3. MOT